school of hi-fi

 different sound from identical speakers positioned with different backgrounds

 Just a small percentage of lucky audiophiles have the chance to put the sound system in a room with an optimal rectangular shape.
-In this case, I highly recommend placing the speakers (and the electronics) symmetrically on one of the short walls, facing the long side of the room.
+In this case, I highly recommend symmetrically placing the speakers (and the electronics) on one of the short walls facing the long side of the room.

-Unfortunately, the differences are even worse for di-pole and omnidirectional speakers, where the mid-high is badly affected too!
+Unfortunately, the differences are even worse for di-pole and omnidirectional speakers, where the mid-high is tragically affected too!
 To make you understand the severity of this common reality, I'll put it in simple words: it is exactly like employing different speakers for the left and the right channels!
 A spectrum analyser will mercilessly show you the shocking reality!

 If you don't have it, but only a demonstrative CD with a track of "pink noise", play it, and start switching (or balancing) between the left and the right speaker.
 Even this way, you will clearly and immediately hear the quite unbelievable difference in sound between the two speakers and ... my best wishes for sleeping well the night!